CMPeralta/tidal_modulation_of_moonlight/README.md

 **Figure 1.
 Moonlight intensity in the intertidal zone is modulated by the tides.** (a) Heatmap of light intensity detected at night with a submerged radiometer in the intertidal region of Dinard.
 Days of two consecutive lunar months from new moon to new moon (3 November 2013 and 2 January 2014) are shown on the x-axis and time of day on the y axis.
 Timing of low and high tides is shown as blue and red triangles, respectively.
 The maximum daily moonlight duration detected was of 4 h 30 min in days close to full moon.

 *Note: The script for Figure S4 recreates the plot using tidal data fetched via the R package **geslaR**.
 In the manuscript, tide times and water levels were manually extracted from **maree.info**.
-As a result, this figure is just a reproducible alternative.*
+As a result, FigS4 is just a reproducible alternative.*

 ## Usage